 Phase 3 enables you to assess the extent to which you have comprehended relevant subject matter and acquired the necessary examination skills.

-Revision should commence no later than Saturday 7 October 2017 (although we actually revise throughout the course.
+Revision takes place throughout the course.
 Thus, you may review a Topic as soon as you have completed it by discussing issues with Paul Kent.
 But there is also an opportunity to revise the whole subject by taking the Mock Exam, a ‘take home’ exam which you may do in your own time but under exam conditions.
 You are strongly advised to sit the Mock.
 If you do, you will get individual feedback.
 However, all candidates will receive full answers to the Mock questions, whether or not they attempt the Mock.

-Obviously you will need to complete Phase 3 no later than the day before the relevant examination (in 2016, the first examination was on Tuesday 1 November – assume this year it will be on Tuesday 31 October, unless advised to the contrary).
+Obviously you will need to complete Phase 3 no later than the day before the relevant examination.